hpp340/3DScannerSoftware/README.md

 * We have ManualRegistration Project which complete registration, as indicated by the name.
 Registration is finished by selecting some points manually since ICP algorithm has been proved not proper for human face applications.
 Now this project uses GLUT as GUI to interact with mouse and keyboard.
 Now we are trying to implement OpenGL in Qt to support complex interaction.
 * mainWindow is a project written in Qt by Shawn, which is the basic UI framework for our software.
 This project will be enriched with all other codes and features to make a complete and useable software.
 * OpenGL 2.1 and above is supported.
 Also, you will need to have OpenGL installed on your computer to run the software.
 For installation guide, check back later.
+* We have another new branch:newUIFramework, in which the Qt GUI has been implemented.
+Qt API for OpenGL has been finished.
+It means that we can show mesh or point cloud in Qt now.
+* Registration UI/window has been finished and now it could show two point cloud.

 Authors
 ---